RevEngAI/reai-ghidra/README.md

 ![Auto Analyse Tool](screenshots/auto-analysis-gui.png)

-This tool pull the list of collections you have access to on your account, and allows you to specify which collections you want to be included in your auto analysis by clicking on the checkbox.
-Selecting no collections will enable all of the available collections in your search.
+[//]: # (This tool pull the list of collections you have access to on your account, and allows you to specify which collections you want to be included in your auto analysis by clicking on the checkbox.
+Selecting no collections will enable all the available collections in your search.)

 Move the slider to determine the confidence level you want to use for batch renaming.
 Any function returned that is higher than this value will automatically be renamed in the listing view.
-Clicking the `start` button will kick-off the analysis, which you can track in the blue progress bar
+Clicking the `start` button will kick off the analysis, which you can track in the blue progress bar

 ![Auto Analysis Progress](screenshots/auto-analysis-gui-run.png)